leandromonaco/Documentation/software-development-objectives.md

 # Learning

-Make learning a part of your daily routine.
+Make learning a part of your routine.

 ### Resources